 A working respirocyte would need the following components:

-operation to a fuel cell, which would use glucose collected by a selective pump rotor to generate enough energy to power the device.
+- A power generator of some sort, most likely similar in operation to a fuel cell, which would use glucose collected by a selective pump rotor to generate enough energy to power the device.

 - Water ballast chambers, to control buoyancy.